Code-Institute-Submissions/donald-task-manager-project/README.md

 In addition there is the New File page where the individual is able to create and submit a new food diary.

 ## Wireframing
-This is the wireframe of the website.
+This is the wireframe of the website.[Here it is](https://db3pap007files.storage.live.com/y4mZHHPNLiL6S-WPrwsVnfyFVeNnPfODkHwdULhLQyEta7G84vHnFSUgJXVorrWXrLcqAOD4HOTLOV3YMlFR1QkvcAiht9Oli658XcTFKB_nQz6E3nls02NCfpH78naaHO2KPlwmSp8utKfOSWvR-FzR3tMXcvFlg-e1WaoPiyNSIeWkLCGGg5Eph03_7JTgFxj?width=1129&height=1963&cropmode=none)

 ## Features
 Most of the website pages have Nigerian food background images.
 The Sign Up and Sign in pages have form boxes where the invdividual can put in their respective details.